Cuba Pet Import Requirements

 Quarantine for Pets Entering Cuba

 There will be no quarantine imposed on your pet when entering Cuba if pet import regulations detailed here are met.
 If your pet does not conform to the regulations as stated below, it will be subject to quarantine if facilities are available, returned to the origination country, or euthanized.
-The importer will be responsible all costs involved.
+The importer will be responsible for all costs involved.

 All steps required to conform to Cuba pet import requirements must be completed in the origination country.
 Complete steps 1-6 in the order given.